CEA-MetroCarac/drift_correction/README.md

                                             dirname=None, fname_aligned=None, working_dir=None)
 ```

-See the [example_analytical.py](./examples/example_analytical.py) for a demo and the docstring for more details about the arguments to be passed to the function [process()](./drift_correction/drift_correction.py#L59-L95).
+See [example_analytical.py](./examples/example_analytical.py) for a demonstration and refer to the function docstring [process()](./drift_correction/drift_correction.py#L59-L95) for details on the arguments.

 ## Acknowledgements

-This work, carried out at CEA-PFNC (Platform for Nanocharacterisation), was supported by the “Recherche Technologique de Base” program of the French National Research Agency (ANR).
+This work, carried out at **CEA-PFNC** (Platform for Nanocharacterisation), was supported by the “Recherche Technologique de Base” program of the French National Research Agency (ANR).